 For the 12M and lifetime LGDs, considering the availability of related information, the Company use the external estimates sourced from Standard and Poor's.
+The table below summarized the LGD value for each category of loans.

 Forward-looking information incorporated in the ECL models